AjinND/image-prompt-generator/README.md

    - Camera/Perspective (Close-up, Wide Shot, Aerial, etc.)
    - Quality Descriptors (High Quality, Professional, Trending, etc.)
 3. **Add Custom Details**: Include any specific elements or attributes not covered by the preset options.
 4. **Generate**: Click the "Generate Prompt" button to create your prompt.
+The app will use your base prompt and enhance it with AI assistance.
 5. **Copy**: Use the copy button to copy the prompt to your clipboard.

 ### Tips for Effective Prompts